BdF-LabSec/kpn532/README.md

 After many tests, many wires, many problems, many probes, etc...
 I created a minimal shield to experiment `PN532` relaying with - not expensive - Elechouse PN532 boards.
 But it can also be used to help only one PN532 board with the level shifter.
 ![Picture kpn532 board PCB 3D representation](extras/kpn532_board_3d.png)
 Schematic is very simple, you can find the project at: https://oshwlab.com/gentilkiwi/arduino_uno_relay_board

+Arduino Uno Relay board is designed for `Uno` boards, as it is working with 5V logical level and SPI pins (SCK/MOSI/MISO) are available on standard connector (not like `Leonardo` boards).

 ## Pictures